How to Provide a Course

 - Emphasize the skills and knowledge that the course offers to engineers, designers, inspectors, contractors and other professionals and list them accordingly.

 - If you use copyrighted information, you must obtain and state the written permission of the copyright holder.
-However, if you use technical resources already available in the public domain as part of your course material, then you must indicate the URL for the website containing the referenced material.
+However, if you are referencing technical resources already available in the public domain as part of your course material, then you must indicate the URL for the website containing the referenced material.

 - Select a course title that is short but one that clearly describes the content of the course.
 Avoid lengthy titles as they may disinterest the user.